Langtang, Gosainkunda and Helambu Trek 17 Days

 • A pleasant drive from Kathmandu to Syabrubesi

-• Combination of three landmarks — Langtang, Gosainkunda and Helambu
+• A combination of landmarks, Langtang, Gosainkunda and Helambu

 • Trek in the less crowded region near Kathmandu Valley

-• Diverse scenic elements forests, rivers, alpine, forests, pastureland, yak
+• Diverse scenic elements include forests, rivers, alpine forests, pastureland, yak

 • Langtang encompasses sacred high-altitude Gosainkunda Lake

-• Panoramic view of snow-capped mountains — Langtang Ri, Langtang Himal, Langsisa, Ganjala Peak
+• Panoramic view of Langtang Ri, Langtang Himal and , Ganjala Peak

 • Old Buddhist shrines — Kyangjing Gompa